Contents

 Here is a quick comparison of hot desking and office hoteling:

-Hot Desking: Suitable for creative industries where spontaneous collaboration works, coworking spaces that cater to freelancers and startups, offices with unpredictable attendance like sales teams or field based roles.
+Hot desking: Suitable for creative industries where spontaneous collaboration works, coworking spaces that cater to freelancers and startups, offices with unpredictable attendance like sales teams or field based roles.

-Office Hoteling: Suitable for structured environments like law firms with predictable workflows, hybrid offices where employees book specific desks on in-office days or satellite offices that need desk management for visiting employees.
+Office hoteling: Suitable for structured environments like law firms with predictable workflows, hybrid offices where employees book specific desks on in-office days or satellite offices that need desk management for visiting employees.

 Both hot desking and office hoteling allow organizations to reduce real estate costs by optimizing space usage.
 By removing underutilized desks and encouraging space sharing, companies can operate in smaller offices without compromising functionality.